-This article is a guide to handy sewing products and tutorials for taking your sewing supplies out of the house whether it’s for sewing groups or classes, or sewing on holiday or whilst travelling.
-I’m always looking for clever solutions for taking my sewing things with me, so here’s some of my favourite.
+This article will help you sew on the go.
+It is a guide to handy sewing products and tutorials for taking your sewing supplies out of the house whether it’s for sewing groups or classes, or sewing on holiday or whilst travelling.
+I’m always looking for clever solutions for taking my sewing things with me, so here’s some of my favorites.

 Prym sewing trolley